Blade Babji

 Blade Babji is a 2008 Indian Telugu-language comedy film directed by Devi Prasad who co-wrote the film with Satish Vegesna.
-Produced by Muthyala Satya Kumar under Satya Movies, the film stars Allari Naresh and Sayali Bhagat.
-Venu Madhav, Srinivasa Reddy, Krishna Bhagavan, Dharmavarapu, Kondavalasa, Jaya Prakash Reddy, Brahmanandam, and Khayyum play supporting roles.
+The film stars Allari Naresh, Sayali Bhagat, and Ruthika.
+Venu Madhav, Srinivasa Reddy, Krishna Bhagavan, Dharmavarapu, Kondavalasa, Jaya Prakash Reddy, Brahmanandam, Shankar Melkote, and Khayyum played supporting roles.
 The music is composed by Koti.
-The film is inspired by the American film Blue Streak (1999).
+The film is inspired by the 1999 American film Blue Streak.

 Released on 24 October 2008, the film was successful at the box office.
 It was remade in Tamil as Kasethan Kadavulada (2011) and Kannada as Kiladi Kitty (2012).

 Plot

 Blade Babji is a pickpocket from Rajahmundry who takes up the mission of earning ₹4 crore to rescue the slum dwellers in his area from a builder.
 He and his gang decide to go to Vizag and rob a bank.
 They implement their plan and bury the loot in a building under construction.
 In celebration, they get drunk and doze off on a boat that leaves to the Andaman Islands which forces them to go away for a month.
 When they return, they find that a police control room is at the spot where they have hidden their loot.
 In order to retrieve the loot, Babji takes the position of newly joined officer Krishna Manohar by kidnapping him.
 Babji quickly impresses the other officers with his skills.
 He also accepts the police commissioner's proposal to marry his daughter Archana.
 Buchi Babu, the commissioner's first son-in-law knows that Babji is a fraud as he was cheated before but stays quiet as Babji blackmails him.